 Many resources exist for information on being prepared for both natural and man-made disasters.
 A few of the best for broad-ranging sites for information on preparedness specific to Texas (ex: earthquakes are not an issue here) are linked below:

-It makes sense to start here given recent events.
+Even though epidemics are not the most common of risks, it makes sense to start here given recent events.
 On March 11, 2020, the World Health Organization (WHO) declared the novel COronaVIrus Disease recognized in 2019 (COVID-19) to be a global pandemic.
 Not too many years before that, the N1H1 (Swine) Flu, MERS, SARS and Ebola viruses were being fought off, and the list grows quickly as you look farther back in recent history; COVID-19 is simply the most recent, and (baring Christ's imminent return) will most likely not be the last.
 Each new virus or bacteria strain we face is different, but most have similar ways of spreading, and thus there are similar ways of reducing our risk, such as thorough hand washing, increasing the physical distances between others in social engagements, avoiding unnecessary meetings & social get-togethers, not touching the communion spoon with your lips, etc. With the Antiochian Archdiocese recommending only clergy and chanters be at Divine Liturgy and parishioners participating through live-streaming feeds, the Church is taking all possible precautions to stop the spread of COVID; we as Antiochian Orthodox should apply this same level of precaution to other aspects of our lives as well.

 We strongly discourage panicking or approaching the situation with fear and dread (remembering again 2 Tim 1:7), but we also advise taking reasonable and logical precautions to minimize possible spread of the disease.
 Certainly think of what you can do to prevent contracting the disease.
 But also plan your actions as if you already unknowingly have it - always act in a way that you reduce all chances of spreading an unknown contagion to others.